 20 Sep 1833 Portsmouth, taken out of the basin and preparing for a passage to South America.

-Portsmouth 16 Oct 1833 Sailed but later returned due to the gale.
+16 Oct 1833 departed Portsmouth but later returned due to the gale.

-Portsmouth 19 Oct 1833 Sails for South America.
+19 Oct 1833 departed Portsmouth for South America.

-Rio Janeiro 21 Dec 1833 Sailed for the Falkland Islands.
+21 Dec 1833 departed Rio Janeiro for the Falkland Islands.

-At sea 19 Jan 1834 Nearing Cape Horn, in a boating accident an officer, the purser's steward, and two seamen were drowned.
+19 Jan 1834 nearing Cape Horn, in a boating accident an officer, the purser's steward, and two seamen were drowned.

-Portsmouth 10 Oct 1835 a court martial will be held onboard the Victory, tender to the Britannia, on Monday next, to try the officers and crew of the Challenger, wrecked on the coast of Chili in May.
+10 Oct 1835 a court martial will be held onboard the Victory, at Portsmouth, tender to the Britannia, on Monday next, to try the officers and crew of the Challenger, wrecked on the coast of Chili in May.